 Scots Pine is a drought tolerant, fast growing evergreen.
-Great for sandy locations.
+Great for sandy or rocky locations.
+The lifespan is normally 150–300 years, with the oldest recorded specimens in Lapland, Northern Finland over 760 years.

 Amur Maple is a multi stemmed tree.
 Its growth is similar to a lilac, with a deep red fall colour.